-When assessing whether there has been a significant increase in credit risk management have used qualitative elements such as changes to the economy, late payment of interest, operating results of the borrower, credit management approach, whether interest has been waived and whether there has been evidence from internal reporting to indicate economic performance would be worse than expected.
+When assessing whether there has been a significant increase in credit risk management have used qualitative elements such as changes to the economy, late payment of interest, whether interest has been waived and whether there has been evidence from internal reporting to indicate economic performance would be worse than expected.

 In calculating the ECL the outstanding net exposure was discounted using the effective interest rate.
-A recovery rate of 40% (2023: 40%) is applied to arrive at the ECL.
+A recovery rate of 40% is applied to arrive at the ECL.